rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 </defaultComponents>
 ```

-If a table has a column which is not configured in the Benerator descriptor but as defaultComponent, Benerator uses the defaultComponent config.
+If a table has a column that is not configured in the Benerator descriptor but as defaultComponent, Benerator uses the defaultComponent config.
 If no
 defaultComponent config exists, Benerator falls back to a useful standard setting.